ngang002/FakeNewsClassification/README.md

 ### Random Forest Classifier ###

 The random forest and XGBoost classifiers do even better than the decision because they inherintly address the underlying weaknesses of the decision tree model (although these results are much more difficult to intuit).
-In essence
+In essence these results perform more adequately than the Decision Tree Classifier alone, likely because they overcome the issues of overfitting (Random Forest), as well as making sequential corrections to the training process.

 ![In this figure](ConfusionMatrices/rfc_confusion.png)